-An individual wishing to enter Canada as a college student must have the following documentation upon entry:
+An individual wishing to enter Canada as a student must have the following documentation upon entry:

 - 1. a valid passport. - 2. evidence of acceptance from the College. - 3. evidence of sufficient funds for maintenance, full tuition, and all other necessary expenses, including return transportation.
-This may be in the form of a bank draft or a notarized letter from a guardian, parent, or sponsor indicating full financial support while studying in Canada.
+This may be in the form of a bank draft or a notarized letter from a parent, guardian, or sponsor indicating full financial support while studying in Canada.

 At the port of entry, a student authorization form (student visa) will be issued upon the fulfillment of the above requirements.
-Canada Immigration will charge a fee of \$125 (Canadian funds, payable by cash, certified cheque, MasterCard, or Visa) for the student visa.
-This amount is credited to the student's account upon enrollment at the College.
+Immigration Canada will charge a fee of \$125 (Canadian funds, payable by cash, certified cheque, MasterCard, or Visa) for the student visa.

-Applicants from countries other than the United States are also required to have proper medical documentation for leaving their own country and should contact a local Canadian Consulate for additional immigration requirements for their country.
+Applicants from countries other than the United States are also required to have proper medical documentation before leaving their own country and should contact a local Canadian Consulate for additional immigration requirements for their country.
 Such applicants should allow a minimum of one year to complete the application for admission process.

 If English is not their first language, international students must take the "Test of English as a Foreign Language" (TOEFL).
 In addition to the forms and information listed above, an official score report must be forwarded to the College before an admission decision can be reached.
-The minimum acceptable score for admission to the College is 500 on the paper-based test or 173 on the computer-based test.
+The minimum acceptable score for admission to the College is: • Paper-based test - 500